radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/delete-an-environment.md

 ---
 # Delete an Environment

-This guide outlines the required steps to delete an environment in Cloud Manager.
+This guide outlines the required steps to delete an environment in Environment Operations Center.

 > **Note:** Only non-production environments can be deleted by users.
 To delete a production environment... (**waiting for these details from RL**).